klarkengkoy/Trip-Track/README.md

 ### **Architecture & Navigation**
 - **MVVM (Model–View–ViewModel)** — For modular, testable, and maintainable structure.
 - **ViewModel + StateFlow** — Manages and emits UI state reactively.
-- **Android Navigation Component (v3 soon)** — Handles navigation and argument passing between composables.
+- **Navigation 3** — The latest generation of the Android Navigation library that unifies support for both **Views and Jetpack Compose**, providing type-safe destinations, simplified argument handling, and improved deep link support.

 ### **Asynchronous Operations**
 - **Kotlin Coroutines** — For structured concurrency and non-blocking execution.